arcticrevrus/PugBot-Old/README.md

 Usage:

-Add a discord bot token to config.py and run pugbot.py
+Rename config.py.example to config.py and insert your discord bot token into token="" and run pugbot.py

 /add allows the user to join the queue as a specified role.
 /queue will show the current queue.